Report shows green, low energy offices offer key health and productivity benefits

 It explains; ‘Office design affects the health and wellbeing of occupants in many ways and so it is a smart business move to create green buildings that are healthy.’

-The report, part of the World Green Business Council’s Better Places for People campaign, is big news for the sustainable buildings sector.
+The report, part of the World Green Business Council’s Better Places for People campaign, is big news for the healthy buildings sector.
 It should boost both interest in and the delivery of sustainable buildings and lighting controls, to catalyse the kinder workplaces of tomorrow.

 WHY A SUSTAINABLE, CONTROLLABLE BUILDING IS KEY